Stonesjtu/pytorch-learning/dispatch.md

 For pytorch, or any other deep learning frameworks such as `mxnet`, `tensorflow`, the backend is usually written in `C/C++` for best performance.
 It does no more than maintaining tensor information and doing tensor(matrix) math.

 The backend of pytorch is somehow fragile because it re-uses many codes from project `torch`.
 Fortunately the pytorch community is working on a new unified tensor framework named `ATEN` which is already used since version `0.3.0`.
-At the current stage, lib `ATEN` defines data structures such as `Tensor`, `Storage`, `TensorInfo` ...
+At the current stage, lib `ATEN` defines data structures such as `Tensor`, `Storage`, `TensorInfo` ..., with more and more native operations implemented independent of `TH` or `THC` library.

 Currently the computation is dispatched from `ATEN` to the corresponding methods defined in `TH` (CPU), `THC` (GPU) and perhaps `THS` (sparse matrix math).
 Below the more complicated `THC` backend is used to clarify the function path from `ATEN` to real computing kernels.